Scranton Car Accident Lawyer

 This optional coverage protects you when the at-fault driver lacks adequate insurance.
 This coverage is essential given that approximately 11% of Pennsylvania drivers are uninsured.

-Our experienced motor vehicle accident attorneys understand these complex insurance laws and work to maximize your recovery under all available coverages.
+Our experienced motor vehicle accident attorneys understand these complex insurance laws and work to help your recovery under all available coverages.

 What Should You Do After a Car Accident in Scranton, PA?

-The steps you take after a car collision can significantly impact your future claim.
-Follow these steps to protect your health and your legal rights:
+Munley Law Scranton car accident attorneysAfter a car accident in Scranton, what you do next can protect or sink your claim.
+Take these steps right away to protect your health and your legal rights:

-- Don’t Accept Quick Settlement Offers: Insurance companies often make lowball offers before you understand the full extent of your injuries.
-We ensure you receive fair compensation for both current and future damages.
+• Don’t Accept Quick Settlement Offers: Insurance companies often make lowball offers before you understand the full extent of your injuries.
+We strive to help you receive fair compensation for both current and future damages.

 Frequently Asked Questions About Car Crashes in Scranton, PA